By: Peter Sessum

 If you have not read the books or see the movies I am going to guess that you never will.
 But in case it is on your list, here is the required spoiler alert.

 Being sorted into a house is like selecting an MOS or joining one of the different services.
 Everyone is told that their service or MOS is the best and while there is some friendly rivalry the “one team one fight” mentality is what counts.
-Just like there is a friendly rivalry between houses but underneath it all you are all wizards and that it the thing that binds them all together.
+Just like there is a friendly rivalry between houses but underneath it all you are wizards and that it the thing that binds you all together.
 Your first year was pretty uneventful but you hear stories about a basilisk from last year that was attacking students and the school was almost closed.

 Your second year was during the Tri-Wizard Tournament.
 It is amazing and bigger than anything you have imagined before.
 There were dragons!
 Then it all becomes real when one of the students die.
 You didn’t know him all that well but it still hits close to home.
 Suddenly magic stopped being something you play with and was a very real danger.
 There is a major threat that is back and the Ministry of Magic doesn’t think it is real.
 One of the most powerful, and evil, wizards of all time used a competition for students to stage his comeback and murdered a classmate.